QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 $ keybase config set gpg.command /usr/bin/qubes-gpg-client-wrapper
 ```

-Now that Keybase is configured to use `qubes-gpg-client-wrapper`, you will be able to use `keybase pgp select` to choose a GPG key from your backend GPG AppVM and link that key to your Keybase identity.
+Now that Keybase is configured to use `qubes-gpg-client-wrapper`, you will be able to use `keybase pgp select` to choose a GPG key from your backend GPG app qube and link that key to your Keybase identity.

 ## Using Git with Split GPG